IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 - A raw UID2 **must not** be passed through non-participants.
 For more information, see [UID2 Token Pass-Through](sharing-tokenized-overview.md#uid2-token-pass-through).

-- In your code, for future extensibility, allow for a raw UID2 length of 100 characters.
+- In your code, for future extensibility, allow for the following:

-## Best Practices for Managing UID2 Tokens

-Follow these guidelines:

-- When data is coming into your platform, or you are sending it out, make sure that the data is always in the form of UID2 tokens, not raw UID2s.

-  However, within your infrastructure, it's important to store raw UID2s, rather than UID2 tokens (see [Best Practices for Managing Raw UID2s](#best-practices-for-managing-raw-uid2s)).
+  - Raw UID2 length: 100 characters.

-- In your code, for future extensibility, allow for a UID2 token length of 500 characters.
+  - UID2 token length: 500 characters.

 ## Decryption Key Refresh Cadence for Sharing